 Install Docker Desktop on Windows

 Welcome to Docker Desktop for Windows.
-This page contains information about Docker Desktop for Windows system requirements, download URL, installation instructions, and automatic updates.
+This page contains information about Docker Desktop for Windows system requirements, download URL, instructions to install and update Docker Desktop for Windows.

 Your Windows machine must meet the following requirements to successfully install Docker Desktop.